jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

     also the correlation that remains after accounting for any other predictors
-  - if we run simulations of fitting the model predicting kilocalories per gram with percent fat and a new variable that is correlated wih percent fat at different amounts, we can plot the standard deviation of the coefficient of percent fat against the correlation of the two predictors
+  - if we run simulations of fitting the model predicting kilocalories per gram with percent fat and a new variable that is correlated with percent fat at different amounts, we can plot the standard deviation of the coefficient of percent fat against the correlation of the two predictors